 Casper Element vs Tuft & Needle: Which Should You Choose?

 We receive free products to review and participate in affiliate programs, where we are compensated for items purchased through links from our site.
-See our disclosure page for details.
+See our disclosure page for more information.

 The Casper Element vs Tuft & Needle are both budget all-foam mattresses.
 While Tuft & Needle is the namesake and flagship mattress of its maker, Casper Element represents Casper’s first true foray into the budget mattress category.
 We’ll compare the two models in this post so you can decide which better meets your needs.
+EDITOR’S NOTE: The Casper Essential mattress has been renamed the Casper Element; however, at this time, the Element is currently out of stock.
+Check out our Casper foam mattress review for another great option!

 Casper Element vs. Tuft & Needle: Top Similarities